- Release Notes

 After you place elements inside a Container in the Layers panel, it becomes a bounding box for the elements within it on the canvas.
 If you resize the Container, the elements within it will get resized too.
 You can move and resize elements individually inside the Container in Canvas View but you cannot move them outside the Container bounding box.
 You can also create a Container within a Container by grouping the container and additional elements.

 Here’s what you need to keep in mind when working with Container elements:

 - Any elements that you place inside a Container using the Layers panel are automatically resized relative to the size of the Container.
 They also retain their relative original placement on the screen.

 For example, in the screenshots below, the green image and semi-transparent App Store Button box are initially placed at the bottom of the screen.
 When moved inside the purple Container, they got resized but placed in the same location relative to each other and position on the screen.
 You then need to place and resize them as desired within the Container.

 - To avoid rearranging and resizing elements inside a Container, the easiest and most efficient way to use a Container is to resize it to fit the entire screen.
 Then you can add other elements and position them as shown below.

-- Since the Layers panel displays the frontmost layer on the screen at the bottom of the list (see the image in Elements and Layers), if you resize a Container to fit the entire screen, always make sure that any layers, such as gestures, are on top of the container layer on the canvas.
+- Since the Layers panel displays the frontmost layer on the screen at the top of the list (see the image in Elements and Layers), if you resize a Container to fit the entire screen, always make sure that any layers, such as gestures, are on top of the container layer on the canvas.

 - Similarly the order of layers inside a Container matters, too.
 Always make sure that interactive elements like Buttons are on top of the image in Canvas View and on the screen.
-This means that in the Layers panel, these interactive elements are listed under the image.
+This means that in the Layers panel, these interactive elements are listed above the image.
 See also Elements and Layers.